animesh-mukherjee-devops/multi-cloud-k8s-infra/README.md

 # multi-cloud-k8s-infra

 Provision Kubernetes clusters in **DigitalOcean (DOKS)** or **Azure (AKS)** using Terraform.
-This repo is intentionally modular — each cloud module uses its **native backend** for Terraform state.
+This repo is modular — each cloud has its own bootstrap and cluster modules.

-It now includes:
-1. **Bootstrap modules** (DigitalOcean Spaces, Azure Blob).
-2. **GitHub Actions workflow** that:
-   - Runs bootstrap automatically.
-   - Provisions Kubernetes clusters.
-   - Uploads kubeconfig as an artifact for Jenkins/apps.
+Terraform state is stored in **DigitalOcean Spaces** (S3-compatible) or **Azure Blob**.
+Outputs are passed between jobs using **artifacts** (GitHub Actions best practice).

 ---

 # Table of contents
 1. Prerequisites
 2. Repo structure
-3. Required backend bootstrap
+3. Required secrets
-4. How to run locally
+4. How it works (artifact flow)
-5. How to pass variables
-6. GitHub Actions workflow (with artifact upload)
+5. Local usage
+6. Workflow usage
-7. Module variables
+7. Variables
 8. Outputs
 9. Consuming kubeconfig
 10. Best practices